NasserAlharbi44/Taskmaster-discord-bot/README.md

 `pip install -r requirements.txt`

-Create a Discord bot and get your token:
+*Create a Discord bot and get your token:*
+-

 1- Go to the Discord Developer Portal

 2- Create a New Application

 3- Go to the Bot section

 4- Create a bot and copy the token

 Configure the bot